Accelerate on children’s artificial pancreas. DIY Risks – Medicine-breakinglatest.news-Breaking Latest News

-To prevent their children with type 1 diabetes from undergoing repeated insulin infusions during the day and to make up for the lack of automatic infusion devices (so-called ‘artificial pancreas’), some parents are resorting to ‘homemade’ solutions , made by adapting devices for insulin infusion (pumps) and blood glucose monitoring (sensors).
+(ANSA) – ROME, FEBRUARY 21 – To prevent their children with type 1 diabetes from undergoing repeated insulin infusions during the day and to make up for the lack of automatic infusion devices (the so-called ‘artificial pancreas’), some parents they are resorting to ‘home-made’ solutions, made by adapting devices for insulin infusion (pumps) and blood glucose monitoring (sensors).
 A phenomenon which – although still contained – risks gaining ground due to the absence of adequate instrumentation.
 Hence the alarm of diabetologists who invite us to press the accelerator on research to have safer tools.

 In Italy, several dozen children are currently treated with these devices, according to an estimate by the Italian Society of Pediatric Endocrinology and Diabetology (SIEDP) which is participating today in a meeting dedicated to this time during the Advanced Technologies & Treatments for Diabetes (ADDT) in course in Berlin.
 The meeting, which brings together experts and patient representatives, calls for an intensification of research and clinical trials of more automatic systems for children under the age of 6, so that in the near future all young patients with type 1 diabetes can access these innovative devices safely.